MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface-km-control-hosted-control.md

 <a name="Associate"></a>
 ### Associate
- Associates a knowledge base record in Dynamics 365 Customer Engagement apps with the parent entity record in **Unified Interface KM Control**.
+ Associates a knowledge base record with the parent entity record in **Unified Interface KM Control**.

 |     Parameter     | Description |